iamritesh25/Frontend-Project/README.md

 ## Purpose
 Perfect for malls, exhibitions, or large commercial spaces to provide visitors a digital, interactive directory experience similar to modern mall kiosk systems.

+## Logos are Available inside the zip file.